What are skin pores?

 - Avoid pressure or friction on your skin.
 Avoid your skin that is prone to acne from contact and the resultant pressure and friction with items like helmets, phones, backpacks, and tight straps or collars.

 Apply sufficient protection on your skin

 - Protect the skin from excessive exposure to the sun.
 Your acne may get worse in the sun.
 Furthermore, some medicines you take for acne may make you more prone to damage from the rays of the sun.
 If this is the case, avoid the sun as much as you can.
-Use a non-comedogenic moisturizer with a sunscreen regularly.
+Use a non-comedogenic moisturizer with a sunblock regularly.

 - Avoid picking or touching the problem areas.
 By doing so you may trigger more lesions or it may result in infection and scarring.